Mission: Get fit!

 I’m 20 years old, 5 foot 6 in height and just over 8 stone (around 51kg) in weight.
 In fact, from a trip to the doctors before Christmas I found out that I was on the border of being underweight.
 I found this quite shocking considering I eat loads and don’t really exercise.

 The truth is I have always had “problems” with my weight.
 I’ve always been skinny even though I eat as much as everyone else, if not more!
-1 I even got bullied at school by people called me anorexic and telling me to eat some food.
+[1.
+I’m guilty of snacking on crappy food.]
+I even got bullied at school by people called me anorexic and telling me to eat some food.
 I felt upset by this but I soon learnt, through a very supportive mum, that those people were just jealous and that I could use my natural skinniness to my advantage.
-She showed me that I could literally wear anything because of my weight and height, and although it took me some time to get dressing in a girly way 2 I now dress for my shape.
+She showed me that I could literally wear anything because of my weight and height, and although it took me some time to get dressing in a girly way [2.
+I’d previously been a fan of hoodies and jeans for every occasion!]
+I now dress for my shape.

 Thing is though, there is a difference between being naturally skinny and being fit and healthy.
 I am in the fortunate situation of being able to eat what ever I want, but constantly filling myself with chocolate and greasy pizzas is probably not helping my body internally.
 It’s certainly not helping with my facial skin and my acne.